Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 > "No temptation has overtaken you except such as is common to man; but **God is faithful**, who _will not allow you to be tempted beyond what you are able\(dunamai\)_, but with the temptation will also make the way of escape, _that you may be able to bear it._"
 > 1 Corinthians 10:13 NKJV

-The limits are based on the saint's ability\(might, power, strength\) to bear the temptation.
+The limits are set at the saint's ability\(might, power, strength\) to bear the temptation.
+The measure of the limit is based on God's evaluation as man's evaluation of himself is either inflated by pride or deflated by lack of confidence.

+## Etymology of Suffering

+Suffering has its roots in the Latin word _sufferre._ It's a conjunction of two words: _sub-_ **"from below"**_ \_and \_ferre_ **"to bear"**.
+The word suffering can be transliterated as _**load-bearing**_**.**

 # Temptation through Suffering

 Satan tempts us through suffering.
-The adversity of Satan is often pressed home at an opportune time, consequently he seeks advantage in the midst of unfortunate circumstances.
+The adversity of Satan is often pressed home at an opportune time, consequently the devil seeks advantage in the midst of unfortunate circumstances.

 > "Now when the devil had ended every temptation, he departed from Him until an opportune time."
 > Luke 4:13 NKJV